Note: This story was updated at 11:45 a.m. Nov. 1.

 “There were further messages that indicated Price was traveling to Fridman’s home to locate him,” the affidavits said.

-One of the two Knoxville residents who reported Price’s intention to find Fridman in Oak Ridge was Kateryna Samodina.
-The affidavits said Price made statements, and there were messages in the cell phone, that Price was upset with Samodina and “had animosity towards Fridman because Fridman is the estranged husband of Samodina.”
+The affidavits said Price made statements, and there were messages in the cell phone, that he was upset with one of the two Knoxville residents who reported his intention to find Fridman in Oak Ridge.
+The affidavits said that Price had animosity toward Fridman because Fridman is the estranged husband of that person.

 “Affiant (Thomas) believes defendant’s actions and possession of two firearms constitute efforts to intentionally kill Maxim Fridman with premeditation,” the affidavits said.